Right Here, Right Now (High School Musical song): Different versions

 There are actually multiple different recordings of this song, between the one released on the soundtrack and the versions featured in the movie.
 It is unknown why there are different versions are used in the movie and on the soundtrack.

 In the movie, during the first time this song is played, Hudgens sings the line "Then, I would thank that star, that made our wish come true," and she sings with Efron in some parts of the "‘cause he knows that where you are, is where I should be too" line in the first verse and the "It’s always you and me" line in the bridge.
 However, on the soundtrack, Efron sings these lines by himself, with Hudgens providing background vocals during these parts in the song.

 On the reprise, which is found only during the extended version of the movie, the background music from the beginning of the song is used while the soundtrack version uses a continuing music track for the second verse.
-Zac sings the "If this were forever, what could be better?
+Efron sings the "If this were forever, what could be better?
 We’ve already proved it works" line in the reprise while Vanessa sings it on the soundtrack.
 This performance is also lyrically simpler compared to the soundtrack version, as there are not as many moments with background vocals during the second verse.